Pálinka: Etymology

+Pálinka was known by the old Hungarian name babinka, while the word pálinka was adopted into the Hungarian language in the 17th century.
 The words pálinka (in Hungarian), pálenka (Czech and Slovak), and pălincă (Romanian) derive from the Slavonic stem paliti, "to burn, to distill".
 In Hungarian, the word Tótpálinka (literally 'Slavic pálinka') was used to refer to alcoholic drinks derived from wheat.

 The Hungarian name stampedli derives from German Stamperl.

 Legal definitions

 The production of Hungarian pálinka is regulated by local law LXXIII of 2008, often referred to as "pálinka law", which is based on the regulation of generic fruit spirits of the European Union.
 An alcoholic beverage may be called pálinka if: